m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 > </details>

 ### Sales Revenue
 - From January 2019 to December 2020, OneStop Electronics saw steady growth in sales revenue, averaging a 7% monthly increase.
 The company reached a peak of $1.2M in December 2020, compared to a company-wide average monthly growth of just 1.4% from 2019-2022.
-On average, the company generated $585K in monthly revenue.
+On average, the company generated $585K in monthly revenue
 - Following this peak, the company experienced two consecutive months of decline: -18% in January 2021 and -31% in February 2021.
-Since December 2020, sales have generally declined, with the largest drop occurring in October 2022 (-55%), where sales fell to $178K.
+Since December 2020, sales have generally declined, with the largest drop occurring in October 2022 (-55%), where sales fell to $178K
 - Despite the overall downward trend, there were moments of recovery.
-From June to September 2021, sales grew by 10% monthly on average, and a 36% spike occurred from November to December 2021.
+From June to September 2021, sales grew by 10% monthly on average, and a 36% spike occurred from November to December 2021

 ### AOV
 - In contrast to sales revenue, AOV has remained relatively stable.
-From 2019 to 2022, the average monthly AOV was $253, with a modest average monthly growth rate of 0.3%.
+From 2019 to 2022, the average monthly AOV was $253, with a modest average monthly growth rate of 0.3%
 - AOV peaked at $322 per order in October 2020 but dropped to a low of $217 by October 2022.
-After this dip, AOV grew by 4% in November 2022 and 3% in December 2022.
+After this dip, AOV grew by 4% in November 2022 and 3% in December 2022

 ### Order Count
 - Order count trends closely followed sales revenue.
-From 2019-2022, the average monthly growth rate for orders was 1.1%, with an average of 2K orders per month.
+From 2019-2022, the average monthly growth rate for orders was 1.1%, with an average of 2K orders per month
-- The company saw its highest order volume in December 2020, with 4K orders, and its lowest in October 2022, with 825 orders.
+- The company saw its highest order volume in December 2020, with 4K orders, and its lowest in October 2022, with 825 orders

 ## Seasonal